 Student Salary Rates:

-- Summer: For those conducting grant-funded research including student assistants/ collaborators during the summer the stipend rate is $350 per week.
-This corresponds to the current R&D rates for summer student-faculty research project and Dana Research Assistant stipends *Proposal writers: anticipate a rate of $350 per week through summer 2016 (see note)
+- Summer: For those conducting grant-funded research including student assistants/collaborators during the summer, the rate is $450 per week. *Proposal writers: anticipate a rate of $450 per week through summer 2025 (see note).

 - For those conducting grant-funded research including student assistants/collaborators during the summer, etc.: